lsst-uk/lasair_api/docs/source/index.md

 {{../../README.md}}

-If you are new to Lasair, start here by learning about our core features.
+If you are new to Lasair, start here by learning about our core features:

 ```eval_rst
 .. toctree::